Skip to main content

 If the Kernel Status field value is empty, it indicates that Kernel Status field is not applicable because the vulnerability exists on a non-kernel package.

-Filter for package names using this filter in the CVE, Package Name, and Namespace tabs.
+Filter for package names or Windows application using this filter in the CVE, Package Name, and Namespace tabs.
 Apply an operator (for example: starts with) to help constrain your search.

-Filter for package namespaces using this filter in the CVE, Package Name, and Namespace tabs.
+Filter for package or Windows application namespaces using this filter in the CVE, Package Name, and Namespace tabs.
 Apply an operator (for example: ends with) to help constrain your search.

 Filter for package versions using this filter in the CVE, Package Name, and Namespace tabs.
 Apply an operator (for example: matches) to help constrain your search.